You Have the Power to Choose

 - DP&L residential and business customers are eligible to choose their supplier.

 - Customers receiving energy assistance through the Percentage of Income Payment Plan (PIPP) are not eligible to choose an alternate generation supplier.
-Please call the Ohio Department of Development at 800-282-0880 if you have questions concerning the programs.
+Please call the Ohio Development Services Agency at 800-282-0880 if you have questions concerning the programs.

 - No matter which company you choose to supply the generation of your electricity, DP&L will continue to deliver the service to your home or business, because the delivery of electricity remains regulated.